Adventure-packed outdoor activities in London for kids

 Go ape at Go Ape

-Swing over to one of three Go Ape locations in London, at Alexandra Palace, Battersea Park and Cockfosters, and navigate your way through ropes in tall trees, dangling bridges, zip lines and a whole heap more aerial fun.
+Go Ape has three locations in London, at Alexandra Palace, Battersea Park and Cockfosters, and the family can navigate through ropes in tall trees, dangling bridges, zip lines and a whole heap more aerial fun.
 Minimum height restrictions are 1m, so check your small chimps are tall enough before getting there to save tears!

 Flock over to a farm or animal sanctuary